jiricekcz/fef-specification/configuration/Configuration.md

 The binary encoding of configuration keys is as follows:
 1. A [variable length enum](/binary_types/Variable%20Length%20Enum.md) describing the configuration *identifier*.
+2. A [variable length enum](/binary_types/Variable%20Length%20Enum.md) describing the number of bytes the configuration value takes.
-2. Value of the configuration key as described in the configuration key's documentation.
+3. Value of the configuration key as described in the configuration key's documentation.

 ## Binary encoding of a configuration